 As far as waterfalls in Southern California go, I have seen a lot.
-I think if I had to pick a favorite though, Bonita Falls would probably be it.
-This majestic waterfall falls over 100 feet which by Southern California standards is massive.
+I think if I had to pick a favorite though, Bonita Falls would probably be near the top of the list.
+This majestic waterfall falls over 100 feet, which by Southern California standards is massive.
 It is an excellent example of the gems that are often missed in our area and a perfect first hike for people that are not used to hiking but want to try it.
 Seeing a waterfall like this so close to home has helped me turn many a friend onto hiking.
 The one complaint I have about this waterfall is the increasing amount of graffiti that is found here each time I go back.
-I can’t fathom who would want to do this and if you are reading this, please stop!
-For everyone else check out how to see it for yourself below.
+I can’t fathom who would want to do this, and if you are reading this and are one of them, please stop!
+For everyone else, check out how to see it for yourself below.

 - 2 miles round trip with about 300 feet of elevation